 When construction is essentially complete (through the punch list) and the team is ready to schedule the site visit, the project manager submits the updated DOD GPC NC Survey and contacts GBI to discuss the preferred timing of the site visit.
 GBI schedules a third-party assessor to perform the Onsite Assessment and issues a formal scheduling letter to the project manager and assessor.
 The letter includes the contact information for both parties to facilitate direct contact.
 Whenever possible, GBI assigns the same assessor for both the Design Review(s) and Onsite Assessment.
-Please note that the site visit typically requires 30 days of advance notice.
-In the weeks leading up to the site visit, the assigned assessor contacts the project manager to discuss the itinerary and specific details of the assessment.
+Please note that the site visit typically requires

-&lt;sup>4 contract documents: all of the written and graphic documents (including BIM, CAD, and other electronic files) prepared or assembled by the architect/engineer for communicating the design, requirements, and administration of the project.
+5 contract documents: all of the written and graphic documents (including BIM, CAD, and other electronic files) prepared or assembled by the architect/engineer for communicating the design, requirements, and administration of the project.
 The term "Contract documents" also includes the Project Manual that contains the bidding forms and instructions, contract forms and conditions, and specifications, as well as documentation of all modifications made after the construction agreements are signed.